v-lavrentikov/meltdown-spectre/README.md

 # Meltdown / Spectre
-This repository contains code that demonstrates how Meltdown and Spectre vulnerabilities work and shows the differences between them.
+This project contains code that demonstrates how Meltdown and Spectre vulnerabilities work and shows the differences between them.
 It also contains measurement functions for comparing results.
 ## Meltdown [(CVE-2017-5754)](https://nvd.nist.gov/vuln/detail/CVE-2017-5754)
 The Meltdown implementation contains three types of malicious payload that were introduced in the original Meltdown [repository](https://github.com/IAIK/meltdown).
 - meltdown